The Effects of Pretrial Detention on Sentencing Outcomes

 No 8/2025, SOFI Working Papers in Labour Economics from Stockholm University, Swedish Institute for Social Research

-Abstract: Pretrial detention accounts for an important share of the prison population around the globe.
+Pretrial detention accounts for an important share of prison population around the globe and imposes detrimental consequences on defendants.
 We examine its impact on sentencing outcomes in Chile’s criminal justice system, where plea bargaining is a limited prosecution tool.
-We find that pretrial detention increases conviction probability from 53 to 76 percent.
-We then assess how a reform facilitating prosecution for a specific set of crimes (robberies) alters this effect.
-We observe a substantial increase in the impact of pretrial detention on conviction for robbery-related crimes and no relevant changes for others.
+Pretrial detention increases conviction probability from 53 to 76 percent.
+We also assess how this effect changed after a reform modified prosecution tools for a specific set of crimes (robberies).
+The impact of pretrial detention on conviction increases for robbery-related crimes while we observe no relevant changes for others.
 These findings highlight pretrial detention’s role in shaping criminal justice outcomes.

 Keywords: pretrial detention; sentencing outcomes; plea bargaining; judge-IV design (search for similar items in EconPapers)